MisterManley/tamagotchi/README.md

 * Add an exercise() method to your tamagotchi, that affects certain properties
 * Add anything you can think of... use your imagination!

-## How I approached the Project
+## How I Approached the Project and What I Learned

-Ultimately, I wanted to make this a cute but function game that was cel phone accessible in terms of portrait size (roughly 640 x 360 pixels).
+Ultimately, I wanted to make this a cute but functional game that was cel phone accessible in terms of portrait size (roughly 640 x 360 pixels).
 Some things that come in mind were...

-* Making the indicator
+* Making the indicators for health(hunger), morale(happiness) and fatigue and sleep numeric instead of bars.
+* Trying to keep things simple.
+This consisted of:
+   * Keeping IF statements simple, with else ifs and elses.
+   * I had a really crazy notion, seeing as we just learned about objects, that I should cram as many methods (internal functions) into the object as possible.
+This made them harder to call, not easier.
+* Use of functions and conditions got much easier by calling them by their instantiation name (Frank) and using "Frank." -prefaced variables and function calls, since the instantiation created a specific object that functions and conditionals could call.
+* As things progressed, they got simpler and I think I gained a better understanding of the relationships between all of these containers.
+The watchword was "simplicity," which I tried to stick to throughout this project.